-The International Baccalaureate (IB) Diploma Program is designed as an academically challenging and balanced program of education that prepares students, generally ages sixteen to nineteen, for success at the university level and in life beyond.
-In the U.S. the program is taught during grades eleven and twelve and on the worldwide level has gained recognition and respect since its inception in 1968.
-The entire IB Program encompassing the Primary Years and Middle Years programs as well as the Diploma Program enrolls some 775,000 students in 2815 schools in 138 countries.
+The International Baccalaureate (IB) Diploma Program is an academically challenging and balanced program of education that prepares students for success at the university level and in life beyond.
+The program has gained worldwide recognition and respect since its inception in 1968.